Spider-Girl: Mayday Parker

 Spider-Girl (May "Mayday" Parker), also known as Spider-Girl Red, is the daughter of Peter Parker and Mary Jane Watson from the MC2 universe (Earth-982).

 April Parker

-Prior to calling herself "Mayhem", Mayday's clone April (the "Brand New May") goes by Spider-Girl, the two sharing the mantle (April known as Spider-Girl Blue due to her blue suit).
+Prior to calling herself "Mayhem", Mayday's clone April Parker (the "Brand New May") goes by Spider-Girl, the two sharing the mantle (April known as Spider-Girl Blue due to her blue suit).

 Anya Corazon

 The first Spider-Girl in the mainstream Marvel Universe is Aña "Anya" Sofia Corazon, the Latina superhero who originally called herself Araña (Spider), and occasionally goes by Spider-Girl.

 Gwen Warren

-The second Spider-Girl in the mainstream Marvel Universe is Gwendolyne "Gwen" Warren, the Chimera genetic daughter of Gwen Stacy, Ana Soria, and Cyclops.
-She was created by the cloning mad scientist Jackal using DNA stolen from Mister Sinister.
-Gwen has the ability to transform at will into a giant spider with optical lasers.
-Seeing Cyclops as her father, Gwen later joins the X-Men Green.
+Jackal used stolen technology from Mister Sinister to create a mutant hybrid using the DNA of Gwen Stacy, Spider-Queen, and Cyclops.
+The newborn Spider-Girl battles the Superior Spider-Man and the X-Men in the form of a 30 ft. human-spider hybrid, resembling a giant garden spider with human eyes able to shoot eye-beams.
+After being subdued, she is reduced to the form of a 12-year-old human girl and gains sentience.
+Later, she enrolls in and drops out of the Jean Grey School for Higher Learning under the name Gwen Warren.

+Gwen becomes a waitress at the Krakoan-American cuisine restaurant Gifted Kitchen.
+She would later meet Nature Girl and Armageddon Man, who set off her giant spider form.
+The two calm her down and recruit her to their cause.
+Gwen later gains control of her powers, allowing her to assume her giant spider form at will.